Marketing, Distribution, Sales and Exhibition

 Scholarships availableBegin your application

-Could you turn a great story into a box office success?
+Are you passionate about Marketing and entertainment and believe you could turn a great story into a box office success?

 An exclusive scholarship is available from our course partners, the UK Cinema Association.

-This unique, practical MA course aims to give students all the tools they need to pre-sell, market, distribute, retail and exhibit films, television shows and games in the digital age.
+The global entertainment business is transforming at a rapid rate and this unique, practical MA course is designed to fully immerse students on how to sell, market, distribute, retail and exhibit films, television and games in the digital age.

 Our students get the opportunity to work with leading industry partners to gain both specialist knowledge, insights and hands-on work experience, as well as developing a strong network of contacts that will prove invaluable throughout their careers.
 They will have company visits and work placements at top entertainment companies, mentoring from established professionals, and attend major film television and games festivals including the Berlin Film Festival and EGX, the UK’s biggest games event.